ausievich/pw-automation-example/README.md

-# JetBrains Buy Page Testing
+# Playwright Test Automation Project

 This project contains tests for the **Buy** pages of JetBrains products using Playwright.